cpoussot/mLF/README.md

 - We propose a ***generalized realization*** form for rational functions in n-variables (for any $n$), which are described in the Lagrange basis;
 - We show that the $n$-dimensional Loewner matrix can be written as the solution of a ***series of cascaded Sylvester equations***;
-- We demonstrate that the required variables to be determined, i.e. the barycentric coefficients, can be computed using a sequence of small-scale 1-dimensional Loewner matrices instead of the large-scale ($Q\times K$, $Q\geq K$)  $n$-dimensional one, therefore drastically ***taming the curse of dimensionality***, i.e. reducing the both computational effort and memory needs, and improving accuracy;
+- We demonstrate that the required variables to be determined, i.e. the barycentric coefficients, can be computed using a sequence of small-scale 1-dimensional Loewner matrices instead of the large-scale ($Q\times K$, $Q\geq K$)  $n$-dimensional one, therefore drastically ***taming the curse of dimensionality***, i.e. reducing both the computational effort and the memory needs, and, in addition improving accuracy;
 - We show that this decomposition achieves variables decoupling; thus connecting the Loewner framework for rational interpolation of multivariate functions and the ***Kolmogorov Superposition Theorem (KST)***, restricted to rational functions.
 The result is the formulation of KST for the special case of rational functions;
 - Connections with KAN neural nets follows (detailed in future work).